Absence of heating in a uniform Fermi gas created by periodic driving: Numerical model of the flat trap

 where $\lambda_{dB}$ is the de Broglie wavelength, $\beta=1/(k_B T)$ with $k_B$ being the Boltzmann constant, $U\left(r,z\right)$ is the trapping potential and $\mu$ is the chemical potential, which is set by the total number of atoms.
 The model potential of the tube beam is parametrized by a power law function, while the potential of the cap beams is taken as a Gaussian function:

 Here $r$ is the radial coordinate relative to the symmetry axis of the tube (denoted by $z$), and $U_{r}$ is the potential barrier of the cylindrical wall.
 The tube radius $\sigma_{r}=32\mu$m and the power-law exponent $p=13.6$ are extracted from a direct measurement of the laser beam that generates the potential \cite{Shkedrov2020a}. $U_{z}$ is the potential barrier of the cap beams, $\sigma_{z}=7.5\mu$m is their waist radii in the z direction, also measured directly. $z_{0}=24\mu$m is half the separation between the two cap beams, measured by imprinting the caps profile on a dilute expanded cloud of atoms \cite{Shkedrov2020a}.
 The temperature, $T$, is found self-consistently together with momentum distribution measurements.
-The only free parameters in the fit are $U_{r}$ and $U_{z}$.
-An example of a typical calibration is shown in Fig. \ref{fig:In-situ-density from side}).
-Once the model potential is calibrated, we calculate the Fermi energy using the local density approximation.
+The only free parameters in the fit are $U_{r}$, $U_{z}$ and the center position of the fit.
+A two-dimensional density function for fitting the \emph{in situ} image is generated by integrating the three-dimensional density $n\left(r,z\right)$ along one of the Cartesian axes.
+An example of a typical calibration is shown in Fig. \ref{fig:In-situ-density from side}.
+Once the model potential is calibrated, we calculate $\epsilon_F$ from the peak density, $E_{F}=\left(6\pi^{2}n_{F}\left(0,0\right)\right)^{2/3}\hbar^{2}/2m$.
+The density-averaged $\epsilon_F$ is smaller by $12$\%.
+This difference is considerably smaller than in the harmonically trapped gas before loading the flat trap, in which the density-averaged $\epsilon_F$ is smaller by $44$\% than the peak $\epsilon_F$.

+We quantify the density homogeneity in the form of a probability distribution function $P\left(n\right)$.
+We calculate the axially-integrated probability distribution $P\left(n_{2D}/\bar{n}_{2D}\right)$ as an histogram of absorption images taken along the symmetry axis (inset (b) of Fig. \ref{fig:In-situ-density from side}), where $n_{2D}$ is the two-dimensional atomic density and $\bar{n}_{2D}$ is its weighted average.
+The probability distribution is plotted in inset (e) of Fig. \ref{fig:In-situ-density from side}, together with the probability distribution of a harmonically trapped gas.
+A direct measure of uniformity is the standard deviation of $P\left(n_{2D}/\bar{n}_{2D}\right)$, which is 0.23 and 0.42 in units of $\bar{n}_{2D}$ for the flat and harmonic traps, respectively.

+The knowledge of the trapping potential enables us to calculate the one-dimensional momentum distribution $n\left(k_{z}\right)$ and use it as a fitting function for the data acquired in the Raman spectroscopy experiment (Fig.~\ref{fig:raman_nk}). $n\left(k_{z}\right)$ is obtained by integrating the semi-classical distribution \cite{Ketterle2008}